Cold Email Templates That Get Responses in 2024

 If you don’t get a reply to your first email, don’t sweat it.
 It’s completely normal.
 The important thing is to follow up.
 In fact, data shows that sending just one follow-up email can increase your reply rate by a significant margin.
 A good rule of thumb is to wait two to three days before sending your first follow-up.
 This gives your prospect enough time to see and consider your initial message without letting the trail go cold.
 The goal is to be a gentle reminder, not a source of inbox stress.
 Time your follow-ups to land during business hours to maximize visibility.

-Follow-Up Templates That Re-engage Prospects
+Follow-Up Email Templates to Re-Engage Prospects

 Your follow-up shouldn’t just say, "Hey, just checking in."
 Each message should be a new opportunity to provide value or make a connection.
 Try a gentle reminder that bumps your original message to the top of their inbox.
 If you still don't hear back after a few tries, a "breakup" email can be surprisingly effective.
 It respectfully closes the loop while leaving the door open for future contact.
 This no-pressure approach often prompts a response from people who were interested but just hadn't gotten around to replying yet.

-How Many Follow-Ups Are Too Many?
+How Many Follow-Ups Is *Too* Many?

 This is the million-dollar question.
 You want to be persistent, but you don’t want to be marked as spam.
 While there’s no magic number, most sales happen after several touchpoints.
 A solid plan is to send three to four follow-ups spaced out over two to three weeks.
 For example, you could follow up on day 3, day 7, and day 14.
 This cadence shows you’re serious without being aggressive.
 If you haven’t received a response after that, it’s usually best to move on.
 You can always try reaching out again with a new offer in a few months.